r-lib/slider/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## 0.1.4 Submission

+C code has been refactored to be less reliant on vctrs internals.

 ## 0.1.3 Submission

 Fixes a few bugs, and maintains compatibility with vctrs.